dbenders1/rohmpc/src/uq.md

     - *2025-08-07_gaz_falcon_model_mismatch_traj_lemniscate_r1_f0dot3_cw.bag* for the clockwise lemniscate trajectory
     - *2025-08-07_gaz_falcon_model_mismatch_traj_lemniscate_r1_f0dot3_ccw.bag* for the counter-clockwise lemniscate trajectory

+9. Add the ROS bag files that you want to process to `bag_names` in [rosbag2json.yaml](./catkin_ws/src/rosbag2json/config/rosbag2json.yaml) under `# Bag files to determine model mismatch below`.
+Ensure that this is the only `bag_names` entry uncommented in the file.
+Also, ensure that the `topic_names` below are also the only ones that are uncommented.

-9. Convert the ROS bags to JSON files by running [rosbag2json.py](./catkin_ws/src/rosbag2json/scripts/rosbag2json.py) in a separate terminal on your host machine.
+10. Convert the ROS bags to JSON files by running [rosbag2json.py](./catkin_ws/src/rosbag2json/scripts/rosbag2json.py) in a separate terminal on your host machine.
   > :information_source: This requires a working ROS installation that recognizes the messages in the ROS bag that you want to read.
 To make the uncertainty bounds estimation agnostic to the ROS distribution and Ubuntu version, we have already converted the ROS bags to JSON files and include the resulting JSON files in the repository.
 This way, the reproducibility only depends on the installation of Python.